Skip to main content

 6. Select KPIs to Measure Success

 Many businesses aren’t sure what success looks like for their marketing strategy.
+This also means they aren't sure what KPIs to focus on when monitoring marketing campaigns.

 As a digital marketer, I’ve often seen business owners use website traffic as the barometer for how well their marketing strategy is going.
 But in most cases, website traffic ends up being what’s known as a “vanity metric”—it looks nice, but it doesn’t contribute to the bottom line.